eeve/ascii_table/README.md

 Ascii Table
 ===========

-Easy table output for node debugging, but you could probably do more with it, since its just a string.
+Easy table output for deno debugging, but you could probably do more with it, since its just a string.

 Table of Contents